Proxima-Centaury/Yggdrasil-UI/README.md

    		![Actionscript Settings](/docs/resources/media/actionscript_settings.png)

-	- A new window should open, you'd want to input the paths for the UDK Flash files for `ActionScript 2.0` by hitting the plus sign like so :
+	- A new window should open, you'd want to input the paths for the UDK Flash files for `ActionScript 2.0` by hitting the `+` sign like so :

 		![Actionscript Classes](/docs/resources/media/actionscript_classes.png)

-   		1. Click the plus sign to add a new source folder.
+   		1. Click the `+` sign to add a new source folder.
-		1. Browse the following path, assuming you have followed the tutorial :
-		`C:/Tools/Unreal Development Kit 2015/UDK 2015-01/Development/Flash/AS2/CLIK`.
+		2. Browse the following path, assuming you have followed the tutorial : `C:/Tools/Unreal Development Kit 2015/UDK 2015-01/Development/Flash/AS2/CLIK`.
 			- Depending on how you extracted the file, the `UDK 2015-01` folder might be inside another folder, adjust accordingly.
-    	2. Move the location you just added to the top ( before the project's root folder which is marked with a single dot ) to match the following order :
+    	1. Move the location you just added to the top ( before the project's root folder which is marked with a single dot ) to match the following order :
-          	1. C:/Tools/Unreal Development Kit 2015/UDK 2015-01/Development/Flash/AS2/CLIK
+          	1. `C:/Tools/Unreal Development Kit 2015/UDK 2015-01/Development/Flash/AS2/CLIK`
-          	2. .
+          	2. `.`
-          	3. ${LocalData}/Classes
+          	3. `${LocalData}/Classes`
-		3. Press `Ok`, the window should automatically close.
+		2. Press `Ok`, the window should automatically close.
 	- Go to the following path : `Window > Other Panels` and click on `Scaleform Launcher`.
 		- A new window should open, which you can then drag into `Adobe Flash Professional CS6`'s right panel for easier access, like so :